Objectives

 Courses specific to the "Propulsion" option

-- Adaptive filtering: application to active noise control or/ Space physics and solar-terrestrial coupling
+- Space physics and solar-terrestrial coupling

 - Optimal design and computational fluid dynamics